Copyright © Hobart Half Marathon, Bullards Bar Reservoir, Camptonville. All rights reserved.

 At the top of 7 ball you hit the 2nd Aid Station at the 7/8 ball intersection.
 Here you will find the Camptonville Volunteer Fire Dept providing some much needed support and encouragement.
-Catch your breathe as you begin a rolling decent, winding and rolling downhill for just over a mile to the Dark Day Rd.
-The North San Juan Volunteer Fire Dept will be traffic control here...look both ways then cross the road and continue on for about a mile to Schoolhouse campground and the final Aid Station, "Water Up and Fuel Up!!"
-This group of lively volunteers, a mix of Forest Service employees and the wives and girlfriends of the Tahoe Hotshots, are guaranteed to fire you up for the final 4 mile push..."Leave it all on the Trail."
+Catch your breath as you begin a rolling decent, winding and rolling downhill for just over a mile to the Dark Day Rd.
+The North San Juan Volunteer Fire Dept will be traffic control here...look both ways, then cross the road and continue on for about a mile to Schoolhouse campground and the final Aid Station, "Water Up and Fuel Up!!"
+This group of lively volunteers are guaranteed to fire you up for the final 4 mile push..."Leave it all on the Trail."
 Follow the markers and flagging to the Schoolhouse Trailhead, where you follow a connector trail for .75 mi back to the Bullards Bar trail.
 Hang a left.
 This is the only section of the trail you run twice, however the views of the lake are better the second time around.
-Its roughly 2 miles back to Sky Rd and a little over a mile to the finish line...
+Its roughly 2 miles back to Sky Rd and from there, little over a mile to the finish line...

 The race begins on Vista Point road, which is pavement but quickly transitions into semi-maintained Sky Rd.
 If you are fit and crazy enough to think you can win the whole "Sha-bang", use this section of the trail to get a good position, the single track is going to be difficult to pass on.
 After .7 mi runners hit the Bullards Bar trailhead on the right hand side and follow the rolling single track for about 4 mi until you tie into the pavement at the bottom of the overflow parking lot at the Dark Day campground.
 Just Remember, follow the main trail and volunteer directions because there are a couple of spots where if you venture off course you could get lost.
 All intersections will be either staffed or clearly marked.

 Once you hit the pavement, the 1st aid station will be in eyesight.
-Here, Jessi Mullins and the Rebel Ridge Organics crew will offer the first break for participants.
 After a quick break, follow the flagging to the restrooms where the trail takes you through a short section of winding single track before spitting you out onto the Dark Day boat ramp parking lot and the 1st Aid Station.
 Grab a quick bite and snack you'll be happy you did...the trail continues for another 1.3 mi before hitting the 7 Ball trail intersection on the right hand side.
-Give Whitney and John a hi-five then continue up the hill!
 This is where you Make Your Money!!
 A switch-backing 1 mile meatgrinder, ascending 800 ft, this section will make you earn every step...Get Some!